Teenage Mutant Ninja Turtles (1990 film): Box office

 The film opened in the United States on March 30, 1990, and was number one at the box office over the weekend, grossing more than $25 million, the biggest opening weekend an independent film had ever had up to that time.
 It went on to gross $32 million in its opening week, making it the second biggest US opening ever up until then (after 1989's Batman).

 The film turned out to be a huge success at the box office, eventually making over $135 million in North America, and over $66 million outside North America, for a worldwide total of over $200 million, making it the ninth highest-grossing film of 1990 worldwide.
 The film was also nominated for awards by The Academy of Science Fiction, Fantasy and Horror Films.

+During its 2025 theatrical re-release, the film made $3.3 million during its first week.
+Its success led to Fathom Events extending the re-release for an additional week and a re-release for the sequel Teenage Mutant Ninja Turtles II: The Secret of the Ooze planned for March 2026.

 Critical response

 On the film's initial release, Roger Ebert gave 2.5 out of 4 stars and concluded it to be "nowhere near as bad as it might have been, and probably is the best possible Teenage Mutant Ninja Turtle movie.
 It supplies, in other words, more or less what Turtle fans will expect".
 Ebert singled out the production design, which he described as a "low-rent version of Batman or Metropolis."
 Variety praised the film's tongue-in-cheek humor and "amusingly outlandish" martial arts sequences, but thought it was "visually rough around the edges" and "sometimes sluggish in its plotting".
 Janet Maslin of The New York Times criticized the cinematography, stating that it was so "poorly photographed that the red-masked turtle looks almost exactly like the orange-masked one".
 Kim Newman wrote in the Monthly Film Bulletin that he found the characters reminiscent of the early 1970s Godzilla film series, describing the turtles as "loveable monsters in baggy foam rubber suits" who "befriended lost children and smashed things up in orgies of destruction that somehow never hurt anyone" and "drop the occasional teenage buzzword but are never remotely convincing as teenagers, mutants, ninjas or turtles".

 Variety, the New York Times, and the Monthly Film Bulletin all noted the Asian villains of the film; Variety described "overtones of racism in its use of Oriental villains", while Maslin stated "the story's villainous types are Asian, and the film plays the yellow-peril aspects of this to the hilt".
 Newman noted a racist joke in April O'Neil's response to the Foot Clan, "What's the matter, did I fall behind on my Sony payments?", finding that the film expressed a "resentment of Japan's economic strength even while the film is plundering Japan's popular culture".
 Ebert felt there was "no racism" in the film.